J0E-E/PolicyFlow/.development-docs/program-and-phase-plan.md

 M3's real sidecars bind to) is in place; full retirement lands when M3 swaps a stub behind the identical events. **Next move:** **P1.6 (Demo shell `[UI]`)** — real landing + tenant-selection, role switcher, stepper/explainer shells.

+**2026-06-17** — **Design refinement (unbuilt phases P1.6/P1.7): two demo surfaces +
+two intake routes.** Resolving a demo-UX concern — playing the shopper and the agent on one surface blurred *who the visitor is* — the demo now has two distinct surfaces, the public **Shopper site** and the authenticated **Agent workspace**, joined by a persistent **surface toggle** (a demo convenience; in production they are genuinely separate front ends).
+The toggle changes *surface*, not identity, and is kept **separate from the staff-only role switcher** (Shopper is not an RBAC role).
+Lead intake accordingly grows **two routes behind the identical `lead.created` event**: **self-service** (shopper fills the public form, lands unassigned) and **agent-entered** (authenticated agent enters it as if taking a call — **decision: born owned by the entering agent**, skipping the queue, so self-service demonstrates *claiming* and agent-entered demonstrates *direct ownership*).
+The demoer picks either route at walkthrough step 3, told both up front; both drive the identical downstream pipeline, so the entry route is a *front door*, not a fork in the domain.
+No backend re-architecture — the public intake path was already unauthenticated + demo-session-scoped; this layers a UX surface + narrative over the existing seam.
+Folded into the requirements (Demo Access Model, Lead Intake, Lead Assignment, Walkthrough 1–6, glossary) and the P1.6/P1.7 scope above. **Next move (unchanged):** **P1.6 (Demo shell `[UI]`)**, now including the surface toggle + Shopper surface shell.